shasankp000/PyCraft/README.md

   >To run Tor on windows as a service : https://deepdarkweb.github.io/how-to-install-tor-on-windows-without-the-tor-browser-running-tutorial/

-  >**Fps boost has been shifted to experimental mode.
-That is , it has 50-50 chances of working successfully.It is still under development.
+  >**Fps boost has been shifted to beta testing mode.
+That is , it has been tested with java 16.It is still being tested.
 Feedback would be most graciously appreciated.**

 # Installation